solana-foundation/developer-content/developers/guides/advanced/introduction-to-durable-nonces.md

 ### Nonce Account

 The Nonce Account is the account that stores the value of the nonce.
-This account is owned by the `SystemProgram` and is rent-excempt; thus needs to maintain the minimum balance for rent exemption (around 0.0015 SOL).
+This account is owned by the `SystemProgram` and is rent-exempt; thus needs to maintain the minimum balance for rent exemption (around 0.0015 SOL).

 ### Nonce Authority